DZD-eV-Diabetes-Research/dict2graph/README.md

 **Dict2graph.create(graph)**

-- Description: Commit nodes and relationship based on the loaded json to a neo4j Graph
+- Description: Commit nodes and relationship based on the loaded dic to a neo4j Graph
 - Parameters:

   - graph: